-Spring and autumn are generally considered to be the best seasons to visit Nepal, since the weather tends to be moderate and stable, with clear skies.
-However, due to the complex nature of Nepal’s geography and climate, there's a lot more to this.
+Spring and fall are generally considered the best seasons to visit Nepal, since the weather tends to be moderate and stable, with clear skies.
+However, due to the complex nature of Nepal's geography and climate, there's a lot more to this.
 An ever-increasing number of travelers visit Nepal in winter and summer, and for good reason.
 With the right information, travel plan, and preparation, Nepal is a great year-round destination.

 Spring is a popular time to go trekking in Nepal, as temperatures climb steadily and the weather tends to be more stable.
 Trails are more crowded, however, and the skies can be a bit hazy at times.
-Spring features great festivals, including Holi in March and Nepalese New Year in April.
+Spring features great festivals, including Holi in March and the Nepalese New Year in April.

 Summer is the monsoon season and brings hot, humid weather, with most trekking areas seeing cloudy skies and rain.
 Choose a trek in the "rain shadow" of the Himalaya at this time of year, such as Upper Mustang or Nar Phu.
 The Yarthung Horse Festival takes place in June in Manang.